My Sisters Keeper

 Author: Tim Zimmerman (Outside Magazine)

-“The Killer in the Pool” by Tim Zimmerman, documents the story of Killer Whales in the circus animal industry and how this has led to the deaths of their trainers.
-The author records the tragic details of Dawn Brancheau’s death, then as the article progresses he explains the views of the founders of the unconventional business of Killer Whale displays in aquariums.
+“The Killer in the Pool” by Tim Zimmerman, documents the story of Killer Whales in the circus-animal industry and how this has led to the deaths of their trainers.
+The author records the tragic details of Dawn Brancheau’s death, then as the article progresses he explains the views of the founders of the unconventional business that is Killer Whale displays in aquariums.
 Don Goldsberry, the founder of the business, claims “‘We showed the world that killer whales were good animals and all of a sudden people said, ‘Hey, leave these animals alone,’…’I had to make a living.'”
 The opinions of the coroners throughout the USA is illustrated by Zimmerman in relation to the unceasing deaths of the trainers in the industry.
 With the guidance of marine biologist Ken Balcomb, Tim Zimmerman’s article goes into great depth about the quality of the orca’s lives when they are wild, even making the comparison “Sealand was like a McDonalds,” referring to the place Tilikum was first held captive and the connection between McDonalds and Sealand is the below standard way of operating.
 The article “Killer in the Pool” questions the reason Dawn Brancheau, Tilikum the killer whale’s trainer, was killed by the young bull.
 Some authorities have questioned if the trainer deaths by orcas were essentially murder.
-However, should we not be questioning whether the real murder was keeping these wild animals captive in a “wholly alien world for a wild orca.”
+However, while reading this text it made me question whether the real murder was keeping these wild animals captive in a “wholly alien world for a wild orca.”

 Although considerations have been made about the fact that “Seaworld’s close contact with killer whales over the course of decades has contributed to world’s knowledge to [the marine-science community].”
 The idea that Goldsberry had made “…the start of a billion-dollar franchise,” cannot hide the truth that is the “…brutal reality of the ‘orca gold rush.'”
 Zimmerman appropriately captures the views of every side to the complicated issue of killer whale entertainment.
 Those in favour of Seaworld have tried to justify their captivity of the whales by stating “‘Every year we spend $3 million to $4 million on research and conservation programs outside our park and another $1.5 million on rescuing stranded animals,'” However, how can even this large amount of money be justified when over all “The purchase price was reported to be $2.7 billion.
 From the facts presented in the text we understand that the hunger for money and profit at such extreme levels can overcome ethics and morality.
-These ideals to gain money in replacement for ethics are supported whether consciously made or not is by going to these aquariums for joy and entertainment by the general public.
+These ideals to gain money in replacement for ethics are supported whether consciously made or not is made by the audience which go these aquariums for joy and entertainment by the general public.
+I believe many people would not visit these aquariums if they knew of the horrific treatment and stress placed upon these animals, however many people are unaware if the true details.
+“Killer in the Pool” informs the reader of the appalling treatment of the whales in a captivating way which I thoroughly enjoyed and could learn from.

 Personally I thoroughly enjoyed Tim Zimmerman’s article “Killer in the Pool”.
 I feel enlightened about the gruesome details of an Orcas life in captivity and believe the issues need to be more heavily publicised.
 The way Zimmerman presented the facts from a neutral position helped the reader gain their own personal perspective being uninfluenced while still gaining the knowledge of the events told in the text.